-She has performed at venues including Jazz at Lincoln Center in New York City and Doha, Qatar, the Caramoor International Jazz Festival, Carnegie hall, The Metropolitan Museum of Art, Concertgebow in Amsterdam, San Francisco Jazz, Pick-Staiger Concert Hall in Chicago, Le Casino de Paris in Paris, France and the Palais des Beaux Arts in Brussels, and Jazz Montmartre in Copenhagen.
+She has performed at venues and festivals including Jazz at Lincoln Center, Katara in Doha, Qatar, the Caramoor International Jazz Festival, Carnegie hall, The Metropolitan Museum of Art, Concertgebow San Francisco Jazz, Le Casino de Paris in Paris, the Palais des Beaux Arts in Brussels, and Jazz Montmartre in Copenhagen.
 She has appeared as a singer with numerous orchestras and ensembles, including the Michigan Philharmonic, the Chicago Composers Orchestra and the Salt Lake City Big Band Orchestra, to name a few.
-Assad, who has been hailed by the LA Times as “A dazzling soloist,” Assad sings in Portuguese, Spanish, French, Italian and English, but thrives in exploring the voice as an instrument, creating a vast array of innovative textures and incorporating an exciting vocabulary of extended techniques into her music.
+Assad, who has been hailed by the LA Times as “a dazzling soloist,” sings in Portuguese, Spanish, French, Italian and English, but thrives in exploring the voice as an instrument, creating a vast array of innovative textures and incorporating an exciting vocabulary of extended techniques into her music.
 Such interest in the human voice, combined with her remarkable orchestration skills led her to write the first scat singing concerto in history, which she performs frequently with orchestras around the world.

 She holds a Bachelor of Music degree with honors from the Roosevelt University and a Master of Music degree from The University of Michigan School of Music, where she studied with Michael Daugherty, Susan Botti and Evan Chambers.
 Her works are published in France (Editions Lemoine), Germany (Trekel), Criadores do Brasil (Brazil) and independently by Virtual Artists Collective Publishing, (VACP) a publishing company co-founded with poet and philosopher Steve Schroeder.
 On its 10 year anniversary, VACP has published 55 volumes of poetry and music.
 Assad lives in Chicago, IL and is currently a board member of the Old Town School of Folk Music.